robachowyk/FlexRL/README.md

 More documentation is accessible on CRAN.

-More examples are available in the vignettes folder.
+More examples are available in the vignette and in the repository [FlexRL-experiments](https://github.com/robachowyk/FlexRL-experiments).

-The repository [FlexRL-experiments](https://github.com/robachowyk/FlexRL-experiments) gives more examples and data sets for reproducing the article experiments.

 For support requests, contact _k dot c dot robach at amsterdamumc dot nl_.